brucemack/microlink/README.md

 should start to question the sanity of anyone who spends this much time building their own EchoLink station.
 I am a homebrew enthusiast and I try to avoid off-the-shelf software/components where possible.
 This has been a huge learning opportunity.

-The system currently runs on a Pi Pico (RP2040) development board.
+The system currently runs on a Pi Pico W (RP2040) development board.
 I'm pretty sure it could also run on an ESP-32, or possibly an Arduino of the correct caliber.
 More experimentation is needed here.